-If you want to appeal the red light camera fine or dispute the penalty, our expert traffic lawyers can negotiate with the NSW Police Force to have the charges dropped.
+If you want to appeal the red light camera fine or dispute the penalty, our traffic offence lawyers can help you.
+We can negotiate with the NSW Police Force to have the charges dropped.

 If they don’t drop the charges, and you want to go to court, your case will go to a defended hearing in the Local Court, where our solicitors can argue your case.

 What are the Red Light Traffic Fines in NSW?

 If you receive a ticket for the offence of “Proceed through red traffic light (camera detected)” in NSW, you may face the following penalties:

 You can find the locations of red light and speed cameras by visiting the RMS web site.
 In recent years over 160,000 red light camera fines have been issued annually.